moradiya-neel/securecart-aws-security-architecture/README.md

-# SecureCart - AWS Insecure vs Secure Architecture Project
+# SecureCart - AWS Secure Architecture Project

 A personal AWS cloud security project documenting the difference between an intentionally insecure cloud deployment and a redesigned, security-focused architecture.